spl/baby/recipes/baby-marrow.md

 Baby [marrow](https://en.wikipedia.org/wiki/Marrow_(vegetable)) is a small, long green vegetable.

-I think it makes an excellent starter food for a baby learning to eat solids:
+I think it is an excellent starter food for a baby learning to eat solids:

 * The length makes it easy for the child to hold and put into his mouth.
 * The skin and firmness (but still very soft to the touch after steaming) mean